Skip to main content

 • ProgramaProgramme

 1. Introductory Concepts 2.
 Chemical Reactions.
 Stoichiometric calculations.
-3. Study Solutions.
+3. Study of Solutions.
 Expressions of concentration.
 Applications.
 4. Study of Gases.
-Their applications.
+Their applications

 • ObjectivosObjectives

 O1.
-Acquire fundamental knowledge of Chemistry to enable students to understand the constitution of matter and their interaction processes with other units relevant to the course curriculum; O2.
-Encourage habits of scientific reasoning; O3.
-To promote a critical spirit avoiding the automatic acceptance of results; O4.
-Promote the work of research and systematization of information; Specific objective: O5.
-Knowing the chemical elements, their connections and the forces involved; O6.
-Know the main types of inorganic chemical reactions; O7.
-Understand, capture and handle the qualitative and quantitative information resulting from the chemical equation; The skills developed are: C1.
+Acquire fundamental knowledge of chemistry that allows students to understand the constitution of matter and its interaction processes relevant to other course units; O2.
+Stimulate scientific reasoning habits; O3.
+Promote critical thinking by avoiding the automatic acceptance of results; O4.
+Encourage research work and the systematization of information; Specific objective: O5.
+Learn about chemical elements, their bonds, and the forces involved; O6.
+Learn about the main types of inorganic chemical reactions; O7.
+Understand, grasp, and handle qualitative and quantitative information resulting from chemical equations; The skills to be developed are: C1.
 Use scientific knowledge as a tool for interpreting reality; C2.
-Intervene in a real-accurately base the decisions on sound premises; C3.
-To develop self-learning
+Intervene in real contexts with rigor, basing decisions on solid premises; C3.
+Develop self-training;

 • BibliografiaBibliography